The Cornwall We Want

 Tourism

-by mfmikefreeman, over 4 years agoIt is a shame that we have allowed Tourism and population growth to become of such importance to the economy of Cornwall.
+by mfmikefreeman, almost 6 years agoIt is a shame that we have allowed Tourism and population growth to become of such importance to the economy of Cornwall.

 I have lived and worked in Cornwall for 40 years and in that time have noticed a serious decline in community life and the quality of the environment.